mayurak47/DSTN_Assignment1/Group 1/README.txt

 Anurag Madnawat (2017A7PS1923G)

  CONTRIBUTION OF EACH MEMBER:
-Kevin Boban - Implementation of L2 cache and functions Mayur Arvind - Implementation of TLB and its functions Amol Pai - Implementation of main memory and kernel structures and functions and the driver cpu program Ritvik Agarwal - Implementation of L1 cache and functions
+Kevin Boban - Implementation of L2 cache structures and functions Mayur Arvind - Implementation of TLB structures and functions Amol Pai - Implementation of main memory and kernel structures and functions and the driver cpu program Ritvik Agarwal - Implementation of L1 cache and functions